 Published by Methuen Books, 2003.

 Like Chapman spurning medicine for comedy after his university days, Jones also turned his back on his English literature degree from Oxford — temporarily.
 Spending his student days steeped to the eyeballs in medieval writings led to a lifelong fascination with Geoffrey Chaucer, author of The Canterbury Tales, written in the 1380s.
 During the Python days and shortly thereafter, he spent many evenings “moonlighting” at the British Museum on a pet project: his theory that the Knight in Canterbury Tales was not, in fact, the paragon of chivalry and honor that he is generally taken to be.
 Jones feels that Chaucer was writing with deep irony, and was poking fun at the very idea of a chivalric code being upheld by what were essentially professional thugs.
 He approached the material not only as a scholar, but as a satirist and comedian, which was a perspective that had never been used before.
 The resulting book, Chaucer’s Knight: The Portrait of a Medieval Mercenary (1980), was, as Jones puts it, “just explaining a lot of 600-year-old jokes,” but it did cause a bit of a stir among Chaucer experts, most of whom disagreed with it, and put Jones on the map as a true historian and not just a rather silly comic actor.
-The book itself is now out of print, difficult to find, and not the most engaging read.
+The book itself is now out of print (but easily available used on Amazon), and not the most engaging read.

-A much more accessible and available effort on Jones’ pet topic is Who Murdered Chaucer?.
+A much more accessible effort on Jones’ pet topic is Who Murdered Chaucer?.
 Geoffrey Chaucer, who was not just an author but a noteworthy political figure of his time, vanished from history around 1400.
 There is no record of what became of him.
 Jones examines scraps of evidence that ties his disappearance to the deposing of King Richard II in 1399.
 Rather than dealing with just a few lines of Chaucer’s writing as he did in his first history book, Jones takes a panoramic look at the entire social, economic, and government fabric of England at the turn of the 15th century.
 With little or no source material to work from, Jones theorizes, extrapolates, and speculates how Chaucer could have met an unfortunate end for political reasons.
 And he’s always clear that he is merely speculating, and does not try to pass off opinion or theories as historical fact (which he’s been accused of doing in his documentaries, see below.)
 Lavishly illustrated with art and tapestries from the era, Jones’ book lays out a case, courtroom prosecutor-style, in clear, precise, and witty prose that shows he’s come quite a ways as a historical writer since Chaucer’s Knight, and allows the reader to come to their own verdict.
 Who Murdered Chaucer? is a must-read for anyone with an interest in medieval history.
 (That’s most of you, right?)

 WORST PROJECT: The Wind In The Willows